 What is virtualisation?

-Ever wondered what virtual machines are and how they work?
-Here's our guide to virtualisation
+A guide to what virtual machines are and how they work

 What is virtualisation?